Oyinkansola325/Oyinkansola/README.md

-# 👋 Hey there, I'm Oyinkansola Temiyemi!
+# Hello, I'm Oyinkansola Temiyemi!

 ## 🧕🏽 About Me

-I'm a **Registered Nurse**, a **Healthcare Data Analyst**, and a **Virtual Assistant**.
-I blend care, clarity, and creativity to improve healthcare through research, data, and digital support.
+I'm a **Registered Nurse**, **Healthcare Data Analyst**, **Medical Writer and Researcher**.
+I leverage research, data and communication to improve healthcare systems and patient outcomes.

 ## 🛠 Skills and Tools